Tiendil/tiendil-org-content/content/posts/2024-05-01-about-book-the-net-and-the-butterfly/en.md

 alt = "The cover of the book \"The Net And The Butterfly\"."
 ///

-I bought "The Net And The Butterfly" by mistake when I was in St. Petersburg about 5 years ago and had a day of book shopping.
+I bought "The Net And The Butterfly" by mistake when I was in St. Petersburg about 5 years ago and organized a book-shopping day.
 I bought about 10 kilograms of books :-D, grabbed this one on autopilot without reading the contents.
-I thought the book would be about the network effect and the spreading of ideas, but it turned out to be about how to "manage" a brain based on one of the neural networks in it.
+I thought the book would be about the network effect and the spreading of ideas, but it turned out to be about how to "manage" a brain relying on one of the neural networks in it.
 Which network?
-For the book and its content this does not matter.
+For the book and its content it does not matter at all.

 My opinion of "The Net And The Butterfly" is twofold.
 On the one hand, I cannot deny its usefulness, on the other… the material could have been presented 100 times better and 3 times shorter.
-Sometimes, the authors walk on thin ice and risk falling into marketing fraud.
+Sometimes, the authors walk on thin ice and risk falling into information peddling/marketing fraud.

 ## Useful in the book